Top 5 Tips to Increase Productivity while Working Remotely

 Hello!

-Without intentional efforts from both workers and management, remote work—especially during this tense, uncertain situation—can leave staff feeling distracted, isolated, unmotivated and stressed.
+Without intentional efforts from both workers and management, remote work—especially during such a tense and uncertain period—can leave staff feeling distracted, isolated, unmotivated, and stressed.

-According to research from the Society for Human Resource Management (SHRM), 71 percent of organizations are struggling to adapt to remote work, especially in the areas of productivity and communication, and 65 percent cited maintaining employee morale as a top challenge.
+According to research from the Society for Human Resource Management (SHRM), 71 percent of organizations are struggling to adapt to remote work, particularly in the areas of productivity and communication, while 65 percent cite maintaining employee morale as a top challenge.

 “COVID-19-related stress is having a dramatic impact on employee productivity,” said Ashley Miller, SHRM-SCP, workplace innovation manager at SHRM.
-“Meanwhile, feelings of burnout and unproductivity have increased.
-Communication, support, trust and recognition must be priorities in this new normal to maintain high engagement and morale.”
+“Meanwhile, feelings of burnout and reduced productivity have increased.
+Communication, support, trust, and recognition must remain priorities in this new normal to sustain high engagement and morale.”

 Top 5 Tips to Increase Productivity While Working Remotely